DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 ## Opportunities and Challenges:
 **Opportunities:**
 - Through this project, I gained valuable insights into the factors influencing housing prices in California cities.
-- The use of various data visualization techniques helped me communicate my findings effectively.
+- The use of various data visualisation techniques helped me communicate my findings effectively.

 **Challenges:**
 - Data preprocessing, including handling missing values, was necessary to ensure data quality.
-- Selecting the most appropriate visualization techniques for each feature was a challenge but resulted in informative visualizations.
+- Selecting the most appropriate visualisation techniques for each feature was a challenge but resulted in informative visualisations.

 <br>